John Sexton: Personal life

 Sexton's marriage to author Kathleen B. Jones, whom he met while a debate coach at St. Brendan's High School, was annulled after five years.
 Jones described the marriage as a "storybook romance" between a "young debate coach" and an "even younger star debater" in her non-fiction book Living Between Danger and Love.'

 He met Lisa E. Goldberg, who became his wife in 1976, while they were both students at Harvard Law School.
 Goldberg, who became president of the Charles H. Revson Foundation, died suddenly of a brain aneurysm on January 21, 2007, at age 54.

 Sexton's older child, Jed, is a Harvard graduate, an actor, and math teacher; in 2021, he entered law school and works on pro bono legal matters.
 He is married to Danielle DeCrette, a former administrative employee at the New York University School of Law.
 They have three daughters: Julia, Ava, and Natalie.
 Sexton's younger child is Katherine Lodgen Sexton, a graduate of Yale and the NYU School of Law.
 She is married to Matt Koons; they have two children.

 Thomas Oliphant's New York Times Bestseller Praying for Gil Hodges briefly mentions that Sexton grew up as a Brooklyn Dodgers fan.
 In fact, Sexton is such a well-known baseball fan that he was an early participant in rotisserie baseball, which later became known as fantasy baseball, as a member of the Eddie Gaedel Baseball League.
-Sexton was one of a number of celebrities who reminisced about their baseball memories on the HBO special Brooklyn Dodgers - Ghosts of Flatbush.
+Sexton was one of a number of public personalities who reminisced about their baseball memories on the HBO special Brooklyn Dodgers - Ghosts of Flatbush.
 In July 2009, Sexton threw out the first pitch at a Washington Nationals game.
 He teaches "Baseball as a Road To God" at NYU and in 2013 wrote a book of the same name.